rjzhao1/portfolio/README.md

 # Portfolio Website made with HTML,CSS and Javascript

 # Home Page
 Greetings Page
 # Project
-Showcase my Projects, includes links to the projects
+Showcase my Projects, includes links to the projects and technologies used
 # About Me
 A discription of my background including education,goals and fields of interest
 # Personal Hobbies